Sainte-Maxime

 It also commemorates the liberation of the town of Sainte-Maxime on the evening of 15 August by the forces of the 45th American Infantry Division.

-On 23 February 1950, the Town Council approved the creation of La Borne N°1 de la Voie Libératrice, a work by sculptor Jean Portal.
+On February 23, 1950, the town council approved the creation of La Borne N°1 de la Voie Libératrice, a work by sculptor Jean Portal.
 His plaster model remained on the harbour quay for several years, before the project was finally abandoned.

 Address